Guerguerat

-Guerguerat (الكركرات) is a small village in the far south west of Western Sahara, currently occupied by Morocco.
+Guerguerat (الڭرڭرات) is a small village in the far south west of Western Sahara, currently occupied by Morocco.
 Guerguerat is approximately 11 km from the border with Mauritania and 5 km from the Atlantic Ocean.

 History

 In January 2015, the Polisario established a military presence in La Güera on the seaside, but apparently did not yet start controlling passports of people transiting to Mauritania.